 It may be wise to suggest that your family members develop a trust to handle their assets if you’re expecting an inheritance.
 A trust can be helpful because it allows the grantor to transfer assets to beneficiaries after passing without having to deal with the probate court.

 Probate court can be expensive and time-consuming, so avoiding this process is a serious advantage.
 While trusts are comparable to wills, trusts typically bypass state probate mandates and the costs connected to them.

 An Irrevocable Trust vs. A Revocable Trust

-A revocable trust allows the grantor to remove the assets from the trust if necessary.
+- A revocable trust allows the grantor to remove the assets from the trust if necessary.
 Revocable trusts allow assets to transfer after death without probate, though they do not offer any benefits when it comes to avoiding inheritance tax.

 Joining Assets is Not a Good Decision

 While it may seem like a good idea for your family member to put their assets into joint names with you in order to pass them onto you without paying taxes, doing this can actually increase the amount of taxes you’ll owe.